 No matter what it’s called the Ballymore Novices’ Hurdle is always won by a top class display of hurdling.
 With a distance of two miles and five furlongs it is a race that demands a certain amount of stamina from the winner, especially as they climb the famous Cheltenham hill in the closing stages.

 It’s also a demanding test of hurdling.
-It’s rare for one of the most fancied horses to fall in running but with such a high level of competition even the slightest jumping mistake at any of the 10 hurdles will be pounced upon and magnified.
+It’s rare for one of the most fancied horses to fall in running but with such a high level of competition even the slightest jumping mistake at any of the ten hurdles will be pounced upon and magnified.

 Picking The Winner

 As winning the Ballymore Novices’ Hurdle takes such a high class performance it is unsurprising that the winner has always shown a high level of hurdling before.
 The majority of winners had already won at least twice over hurdles and the importance of prior form means that shocks in the betting are very rare indeed.

 Clearly, not all previous wins are equal and there are a handful of important races in the build-up that punters should concentrate on.
 Irish trained horses tend to compete in the Grade 1 Tattersalls Ireland Novice Hurdle at Leopardstown, the Navan Novice Hurdle and the ‘Monksfield’ Novice Hurdle which is also run at Navan.

 The big British trials include the Winter Novices’ Hurdle, both Ballymore Novices’ Hurdles which are run at Cheltenham in January and the Leamington Novices’ Hurdle at Warwick.

 The Ballymore Novices’ Hurdle is usually one of the most exciting and competitive betting heats of the Cheltenham Festival.
 That’s because there are always a handful of classy young hurdlers in with a real shot.
-Moreover, it’s not a race which has been dominated by any one trainer although Irish trainers do have a good record with Willie Mullins leading the way.
+Moreover, it’s not a race which has been dominated by any one trainer although Irish trainers do have a good record with Willie Mullins leading the way with six wins.